LCrossman/Metagenomics_shotgun_tutorial/README.md

 Next you can use a newer machine learning binning algorithm (Sembin2) to bin the metagenome assembly.

-Script:
+Script: Binning/binning_workflow.sh

 Purpose: Metagenomic binning to extract single genomes from the mixture

 Outputs: For each binning program you will output some stats and bins as a set of genome fasta files

 5. Check Quality of the bins
 You will need to check the quality of all the bins using the program CheckM which outputs statistics such as the completeness and contamination.

-Script:
+Script: checkm_quality.sh

 Purpose: To identify the quality of each bin.

-Output Files:
+Output Files: set of checkm output files

 7. Finally, you can identify taxa on the best quality bins using Kraken2.

-Script:
+Script: XX

-Purpose:
+Purpose: Identify Taxa for each bin fasta file

-Output:
+Output: XX

 9. Make some conclusions about your results both technically and biologically.

 10. Plotting

-Scripts:
+Scripts: XX

 Data: Your output from steps 4 or 5.

 Purpose:  Starting material for Group Project

 Output:  Result figures

 <hr style="height:5px; border:none; color:#333; background-color:#333;">